Ampless/Adsignificamus/README.md

 # Adsignificamus
-These are some docs for heinekingmedia's DSBMobile API.
+These are some docs for heinekingmedia's DSBMobile APIs.
+Additionally, we may soon document Untis's HTML.

 # Licensing
 You can license the files in this repository under the terms of the